Deadlines & FAQs

 What is the responsibility and authority of the Office of Academic Affairs in this process?

-Why should I inactivate a course?
+Why should I discontinue a course?

 How many course and curriculum changes are made annually?